HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ###### Time period: months 7-12

 ### Description
+Texture design elements and finishes techniques for the garment silhouette designed in HiDef: Knits

 ### Deliverables and results
+1. Translating measurements to stitches.
+2. Stitch library
+3. Finishing techniques
+4. Coloring arrangement (e.g. fair-isle)

 ### Project tasks and participants
+Helga Ingimundardóttir is the core developer and knitter of all stitches deliverables.
+1. Translating measurements to stitches are based on the users gauge swatch of stockinette stitch.
+2. Textures are denoted with knitting abbreviations standards.
+	Library consists of:
+	a.
+Ribbing
+	b.
+Cable knit
+	c.
+Lace knit
+3. Finishing techniques:
+	a.
+Cast-on
+	b.
+Bind-off
+	c.
+Decreases/increases
+4. Fair-isle support.
+For domestic machine-knitting there is a constraint of maximum number of 4 colors to be loaded to a machine.
+	This effects color discretization when uploading images to chart color conversion.

 ## 4 Pattern Instructions
 ###### Responsible: Helga Ingimundardóttir
 ###### Time period: months 13-24